smakam/support-assistant/README.md

 To switch between environments, set the `ENVIRONMENT` variable to either `development` or `production` in your `.env` file.

+## LangSmith Integration

+The application integrates with LangSmith for enhanced observability, debugging, and evaluation of AI conversations.
+See [docs/langsmith.md](docs/langsmith.md) for detailed instructions on:

+- Setting up LangSmith for your development environment
+- Using traces to debug conversation flows
+- Monitoring LLM performance metrics
+- Evaluating and improving agent responses

+LangSmith helps identify issues with:

+- Query classification
+- Conversation context handling
+- Support ticket creation processes
+- End-to-end conversation flows

 ## License

 [MIT License](LICENSE)